Boko Haram: 2022

 In March, Bakura overthrew and murdered Sahalaba, taking control of Boko Haram.
 In the same month, Catholic Church sources in Cameroon, near the border with Nigeria, claimed that they had been attacked regularly by Boko Haram militants since September 2021.
 In one attack "they managed to reach Oupaï by coming through Douval.
 They killed two people, burned the houses and carried off clothing and small animals.
 Since mid-February four of the seven areas of the parish have been paralysed.
 We thought they wouldn't be able to reach Oupaï because it is right on top of a mountain, but we were wrong!"
 According to an anonymous priest, the attacks seemed to be mostly focused on obtaining supplies.
 "In the past they entered villages, ostentatiously yelling war cries, but recently they have come discretely, taking advantage of the full moon, to surprise people in their sleep.
 They kill the fathers of the family and the teenagers, especially the boys.
 Then they pillage the family's property and destroy everything they can't carry off."

-On 11 August 5 soldiers were killed during a terrorist attack in Bwari, Abuja.
+On 11 August five soldiers were killed during a terrorist attack in Bwari, Abuja.
 The soldiers were serving with the 7 Guards Battalion, Lungi Barracks, Maitama and 176 Guards Battalion, Gwagwalada in the Federal Capital Territory, Abuja Organisation.

 2023

+Yobe State attacks

-2023 Yobe State attacks: in October, Boko Haram lead one of its most horrific attack in recent years.The terrorist group killed 20 mourners returning from a burial of victims of an earlier attack in north-eastern Nigeria, according to police.
+In October 2023, Boko Haram lead one of its most horrific attack in recent years.The terrorist group killed 20 mourners returning from a burial of victims of an earlier attack in north-eastern Nigeria, according to police.
 The earlier attack happened in Gurokayeya and claimed the lives of 17 individuals.
 According to the local police, villagers were killed after refusing to pay the illegal "harvest tax" demanded by the terrorists.

+Regrouping and victories over ISWAP around Lake Chad

 Over the course of 2023, Boko Haram managed to regain considerable strength under Bakura's leadership.
 The group managed to expand its holdings and defeated ISWAP in a series of costly battles, taking control of many islands and shore areas of Lake Chad.

 2024

+On 21 June, a woman detonated an IED in a suicide bombing in Konduga killing at least 12.

 On 29 June, at least 32 people were killed in attacks in the northeastern Nigerian city of Gwoza.

 2025

 On 5 September, more than 60 people were killed in attacks by Boko Haram in Darul Jamal, Borno State, Nigeria.

 In October 2025, Boko Haram seized the Nigerian border town of Kirawa in Borno State, burning the district head's palace, a military barracks, and dozens of homes, forcing more than 5,000 people to flee to neighbouring Cameroon.

+Between 5 and 8 November 2025 occurred the Battle of Lake Chad between Boko Haram and ISWAP.